SAIT Campus Map Redesign

 Usability Issues

-Map felt buggy and unintuitive to use and navigate
+Map overall felt buggy and unintuitive to use and navigate

 Affinity Mapping

-It was time to pin point patterns and prioritize improvements moving forward in the project.
+It was time to pin point patterns and prioritize improvements moving forward in the project according to the change in project scope.
 We grouped and labelled categories based on recurring feedback.
-This helped us to identify the core issues and essential changes needed to enhance the interactive map’s experience.
+This helped us to identify the core issues and essential changes needed to specifically improve the interactive map.

 Key User Pain Points